How to Add or Remove Scrollbar in Windows Terminal

 How to Change the Scrollbar Visibility in Windows Terminal

-To add or remove the scrollbar in Windows Terminal, first open the app.
-Then, click the small down arrow (˅) near the top of the window and select Settings, or simply press Ctrl and the comma key together.
-This will open the settings menu where you can adjust the scrollbar’s visibility.
+Press the Start key, type Terminal, and open the app.
+Click the small down arrow (˅) at the top of the window and select Settings, or press Ctrl + Comma.

-To add or remove the scrollbar in Windows Terminal, first open the app.
-Then, click the small down arrow (˅) near the top of the window and select Settings, or simply press Ctrl and the comma key together.
-This will open the settings menu where you can adjust the scrollbar’s visibility.
+Press the Start key, type Terminal, and open the app.
+Click the small down arrow (˅) at the top of the window and select Settings, or press Ctrl + Comma.

 Go to Defaults & Appearance: In the Settings window, find and click on Defaults under the Profiles section on the left side.
 Then click on the Appearance section on the right to open it.

-To add or remove the scrollbar in Windows Terminal, first open the app.
-Then, click the small down arrow (˅) near the top of the window and select Settings, or simply press Ctrl and the comma key together.
-This will open the settings menu where you can adjust the scrollbar’s visibility.
+Press the Start key, type Terminal, and open the app.
+Click the small down arrow (˅) at the top of the window and select Settings, or press Ctrl + Comma.

 Change Scrollbar Visibility: Scroll down until you see Scrollbar visibility under the Window section.
 Click the dropdown menu and choose one of these options: